-- 1. Name of Public Housing Agency (PHA): San Antonio Housing Authority (SAHA) - 2.
-Address of Unit : If unit is an apartment, include the apartment number. - 3.
+- 1. Name of Public Housing Agency (PHA): Opportunity Home - 2.
+Address of Unit: If the unit is an apartment, include the apartment number. - 3.
 Requested Beginning Date of Lease - 4.
 Number of Bedrooms - 5.
 Year Constructed - 6.
-Proposed Rent: Rent amount will be determined reasonable by Inspection Department. - 7.
-Security Deposit Amount: The security deposit is the sole responsibility of the participant and will not be paid by SAHA. - 8.
+Proposed Rent: Rent amount will be determined reasonable by the Inspections Department. - 7.
+Security Deposit Amount: The security deposit is the sole responsibility of the participant and will not be paid by Opportunity Home. - 8.
 Date Unit Available for Inspection - 9.
 Type of Housing - 10.
-If the unit is subsidized, indicate type of subsidy. - 11.
+If the unit is subsidized, indicate the type of subsidy. - 11.
 Utilities and Appliances: Mark which party pays for utilities and provides appliances by using "O" for owner and "T" for tenant.